testcontainers/testcontainers-go/docs/modules/postgres.md

 In the case you have a custom config file for Postgres, it's possible to copy that file into the container before it's started, using the `WithConfigFile(cfgPath string)` function.

+This function can be used `WithSSLSettings` but requires your configuration correctly sets the SSL properties.
+See the below section for more information.

 !!!tip
     For information on what is available to configure, see the [PostgreSQL docs](https://www.postgresql.org/docs/14/runtime-config.html) for the specific version of PostgreSQL that you are running.